 Massachusetts – The Salem witches were persecuted women accused of witchcraft during the infamous Salem witch trials in 1692, whose vengeful spirits are said to still haunt the town, earning them a moderate 5/10 survival rating.

-Michigan – The Dogman of Michigan is an upright wolf-like cryptid spotted in northern Michigan, earning it a low 2/10 survival chance.
+Michigan – The Dogman of Michigan is a cryptid described as an upright, wolf-like creature spotted in northern Michigan, earning it a low 2/10 chance of survival.

 Minnesota – The Wendigo is a mythical man-eating creature from Native American folklore, giving it a chilling 1/10 survival rating.